Diverse backgrounds. Joint purpose.

 Head of Credit & Compliance

-In his spare time, Alistair likes playing football and walking his Border Terrier.
+In his spare time, Alistair likes watching sports and going to the gym.

 Nicola Boyle (she/her)